istio/istio.io/content/blog/2018/egress-monitoring-access-control.md

 ## Before you begin

+The instructions in this blog post are valid for Istio 0.8.0 or later.
 Follow the steps in the <TBD> TLS Origination with Egress gateway, without the <TBD> Cleanup step.
 After you accomplish this, you will be able to access [edition.cnn.com/politics](https://edition.cnn.com/politics) from an in-mesh container that has _curl_ installed.
 In the instructions of this blog post we assume that the `SOURCE_POD` environment variable contains the pod name.

+## Configure monitoring and access policies

+Note that since want to accomplish that in a _secure way_, we must direct egress traffic through _egress gateway_, as described in the <TBD> Configure an Egress Gateway task.
+The _secure way_ here means that we want to prevent malicious applications from bypassing Istio monitoring and policy enforcement.

+In our scenario, the organization performed the instructions in the [Before you begin]() section.
+It enabled traffic to _edition.cnn.com_ and configured that traffic to pass through the egress gateway.
+Now it is ready to configure Istio for monitoring and access policies for the traffic to _edition.cnn.com_.

+### Logging

+### Dashboard

+### Access control by routing

+### Access control by Mixer policy checks

+## Comparison with HTTPS egress traffic control

+## Summary